vatsal-git/Shopping-Store-Website/README.md

-# Fashion-Track
+# Fashion-Trac

-This is a fashion shopping website built using CSS3 HTML5 PHP including framworks like Bootstrap.
+This is a fashion shopping website demo.
+Language - PHP, CSS3
+Frameworks - Bootstrap5

 Author: Vatsal Patel and Raj Khant